 Enteral feeding is the administration of essential nutrients and calories directly into the stomach or intestine via a feeding tube.
-It could help maintain caloric and nutritional requirements of an individual with difficulty in taking enough food orally.
+It could help maintain the caloric and nutritional requirements of an individual with difficulty in taking enough food orally.

-Enteral feeding formulas come in various preparations depending on client’s nutritional requirements.
+Enteral feeding formulas come in various preparations depending on the client’s nutritional requirements.
 It is calculated by physicians and dieticians to ensure the proper amount, consistency, frequency, and type of feeding formula.

 Clients whom are often preferred by physicians to have enteral feeding are those with conditions that interfere with their nutritional intake like malignancies, burns, fluid and electrolyte imbalance, neurological disorders or damage, inflammatory bowel disease.